 If you suffer from allergies, you may have noticed that your symptoms get worse during humid and damp times of the year.
 This could be due to the dust mites in the air and mold growth (which can affect those with allergies just as pollen would).
 Although basements may not be occupied as often as other living spaces, the air from the basement rises and is inhaled throughout the rest of the house.
 If you are suffering from these allergy symptoms and cannot find any harmful causes in your home, look to your basement and consider installing a dehumidifier to reduce the risks associated with poor air quality.

 Any kind of damp in your basement should be investigated thoroughly before the issue spreads and causes more damage.
 Damp could be due to a range of issues, such as leaks.
 However, in many cases, damp is caused by the lack of proper ventilation and can be controlled by a dehumidifier.
-If you rarely use your basement, and therefore rarely ventilate it, a basement dehumidifier may be all you need.
+If you rarely use your basement, and therefore rarely ventilate it, read our basement dehumidifier reviews and that may be all you need.

 3. Mold Growth